-- O Houterasu disseminates Civil Legal Aid and the court-appointed attorney system for participating victims by publishing leaflets and showing them on its website, and distributing them to Women's Consulting Offices. - O Houterasu has been operating "Multilingual Information Service" that provides foreign nationals with information on laws and justice systems and relevant organizations or authorities to ask for consultation in nine languages.
-In FY2019, the number of cases as of March 31, 2020 was 1,143 in English, 1,077 in Portuguese, 611 in Tagalog, 549 in Chinese, 499 in Spanish, 163 in Vietnamese, 61 in Korean, 68 in Nepalese, and 50 in Thai.
+- O Houterasu disseminates Civil Legal Aid and the court-appointed attorney system for participating victims by publishing leaflets and showing them on its website, and distributing them to Women's Consulting Offices, etc. - Houterasu has been operating "Multilingual Information Service" that provides foreign nationals with information on laws and justice systems and relevant organizations or authorities to ask for consultation in multiple languages (from January 2021, Indonesian was added to make the total of 10 languages).
+In FY2020, the number of cases as of March 31, 2021 was 1,191 in Portuguese, 1,151 in English, 807 in Chinese, 606 in Tagalog, 487 in Spanish, 161 in Vietnamese, 119 in Thai, 53 in Korean, 52 in Nepalese, and 13 in Indonesian.